JOwen-ster/Discord_Bot_Workshop/README.md

 > [!CAUTION]
 > **THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
 NEVER POST IT UNLESS YOU RISK YOUR BOT GETTING HIGHJACKED**
-> If you do not ignore the .env file where you put your token (and you should use a .env file), then github bots will scrape your token and may use it but disord will also send you a message very fast saying they caught it and reset it since they are also scraping for them.
+> If you do not ignore the .env file where you put your token (and you should use a .env file), then github bots will scrape your token and may use it but Discord will also send you a message hopefully very fast saying they caught it and reset it since they are also scraping for them to watch out for you :)